Baba Ramazan: Baba Ramazan Waterfall

 Located in the village of Baba Ramazan at the foothills of the Hazarmasjed Mountains, this waterfall is also known as Layn-e Now Waterfall.
 It has a height of 10 meters and a powerful water flow that creates a thunderous sound.

 Arghoon Shah Castle

 Situated 44 kilometers from Baba Ramazan village, Arghoon Shah Castle dates back to the Ilkhanate era.
 The historical structure was guarded by towers on either side, the most notable being the Arghoon Shah Tower, a partially conical brick building standing 35 meters above the riverbed of Zharf River.

-Population

-According to the 2016 National Census, the population of this village was 278 people, comprising 92 households..

-Tourist Attractions in Baba Ramazan, Kalat-e Naderi
+Tourism

 The primary attraction drawing visitors to Baba Ramazan is its perennial and abundant river.
 The village is a scenic destination with enticing hiking heights, lush valleys, and roaring rivers.
 Notable tourist sites include the Sun Palace, Naderi Inscription, Naderi Dam, Arghoon Shah Castle, Artakand Waterfall, Qara Soo Waterfall, and Charm Waterfall.

-Best Time to Visit Baba Ramazan

-Baba Ramazan has a moderate and mountainous climate, making spring and autumn the best seasons to visit.
-If you plan to experience local life and enjoy the village's attractions, Uspace, an ecotourism service platform, offers a list of ecotourism accommodations and local homes in Baba Ramazan.
-This allows you to book the best and most affordable ecotourism stays in Baba Ramazan, Kalat-e Naderi.